By the year 2040, experts estimate that approximately 95 percent of commerce transactions will take place online.

 The platform also has a free selling option that allows you to post up to 100 items on the site.

 Made-in-China is a popular B2B platform that allows sellers from all over the world to connect with potential buyers.
 Built back in 1998, it’s been a favored option for a long time and is a good option for those who want to stay on the cusp of the latest B2B marketing strategies.

 Made-in-China is accessible in over 10 languages.
 It provides over 26 major selling categories and over 3,600 sub-categories.
 It’s the first eCommerce platform to perform comprehensive reviews on paid suppliers, too.

 Made-in-China is free to join as well, making it a good fit for B2B companies that are just getting started and are working with limited budgets.

-As you can see, there are lots of different platforms you can use to sell online and get your products in front of more potential customers.
+As you can see, there are lots of different platforms you can use to sell online, wether that’s through dropshipping or some other business model, and get your products in front of more potential customers.
 Whether you run a B2B or B2C business, with so many choices out there today, it’s easy to find online selling sites that meet your needs and work with your budget.

 Keep the details of these different marketplaces in mind as you move forward.
 They’ll help you begin to narrow down your options and decide which one is the best platform to sell online for your business.